 Choosing the Right Spot and Preparing the Basics

 Setting up a 5-gallon betta tank starts with choosing the right location.
 Pick a flat, stable surface away from windows, heaters, and noisy areas to avoid stress and temperature swings.
-Once your tank is in place, it’s time to rinse the gravel or sand, decorations, and artificial plants using plain water—never soap.
+Once your tank is in place, it’s time to rinse the gravel or sand, decorations, and artificial plants using plain water.
 This helps remove dust and debris.
 After rinsing, spread the substrate evenly along the bottom of the tank to form the base layer.

 Decorating and Filling the Tank